-For additional information, please feel free to contact the Parking Office at 610-519-6992 during normal business hours.
+For additional information, please feel free to contact the Parking Office at 610-519-6992 during normal business hours; or email Customer Service anytime.
 Parking Permits may be purchased after mid-July of each year!

 Villanova University welcomes you, the motorist, on campus.
 The University has limited parking resources and it is not obligated to provide unlimited parking for all vehicles entering campus.
 It will, however, attempt to provide reasonable parking spaces for properly registered vehicles within the scope of available space.
 Students, faculty and staff who use vehicles on campus will be responsible for proper registration, use and operation of their vehicles in accordance with these parking and traffic regulations.